walkerab/ghetto-box-site/index.md

 If you have worked with a CSS preprocessor before, it may help to think about GhettoBox's components like mix-ins - the difference being that you apply the mix-ins directly to HTML elements as opposed to being applied to CSS rules which are then used on HTML elements.

 So why not just use mix-ins instead of mucking up our HTML?
-Here's the short answer:
+Here's the short answer: markup and layout are tightly connected.
+Ideally we should be configuring them from the same place.
+It doesn't make sense to handle nesting and ordering elements in HTML and then deal with alignment and sizing in a separate CSS file.
+The ideas are fundamentally interconnected.

 DOM Layout is inherently contextual.
 Changing the size/position of one element will affect the size/position of its sibling or parent elements.
 What's nice about using class names as makeshift mix-ins (as opposed to preprocessor mix-ins) is that we don't lose sight of the context we are working in.
 We are in the HTML and we can, at a glance, see how the changing of one element will interact with its surroundings.